jdrichardstech/online-shopper-complete/teach.md

 174. CART
 175. We are going to create a cart for each logged in user to shop with.
 176. Because the cart is always going to be associated with a user, we are going to add cart functionality in our user routes for this project.
-177. Go to routes cerate cart folderr and then models folder and create a Cart.js file.
+177. Go to routes cerate cart folder and then models folder and create a Cart.js file.
 This one we will code together because there are a few things different from our other models.
 178. Here is the code:

       ```